Deconstructing Miss Granger:

 She didn’t get a personality transplant after the Troll in the bathroom incident, you know.
 Or even after the trip into the Labyrinth.
 If this is the face she has consistently shown everybody in Slytherin House for the past 6 years, then it’s small wonder they followed Draco’s lead where she was concerned.
 If the Gryff’s vision of Draco Malfoy is of a braggart flanked by two goons, the Slyth’s vision of “Saint Potter” is likely to be one of a twerp flanked by a female bully and a hot-head.
 It’s all a matter of perception.

-However, if nothing else, her association with Ron and Harry quickly taught her to curb her tendency to boast.
+However, if nothing else, her association with Ron and Harry did at least teach her to curb her tendency to boast.
 Either that, or this was something she learned from Draco Malfoy by way of a counter-example.
-For we get a great deal of open boasting from her during 1st year, but very little after it.
+For we get a great deal of open boasting from her during 1st year, but very little after that.
 It is also possible her somewhat slowly-developing social skills simply matured to the point of mastering the overtly self-effacing statement which nevertheless accords oneself full credit in some other area (Albus was a master of that technique).
 She was only 12 after all, and she was still scrambling to cope with living with other people her own age 24/7.
 She’d never had to do that before.

 And she did seem to be learning.
 Gradually.
 As much as they both burst upon he scene determined to boast, show off, and draw attention to themselves, we can see that, until the middle of HBP, whereas Draco Malfoy had apparently learned little and had devolved into something on the order of the “class clown”, (although his father’s position still gave him an edge among the Slytherins) Hermione had made considerable strides in breaking herself of at least some of her least likable behaviors.